arithescientist/real_estate_prediction/README.md

 --->

 # Purpose
-The goal of this research is to analyze past housing data in order to predict sell prices of homes and answer the following questions:
+The goal of this research is to analyze past housing data in order to predict the sell prices of homes and answer the following questions:
    * Q1 - How are Houses in Kings County Distributed and the effect of Zipcodes on price?

-   * Q2 - Does distance from the city have an affect on House Price?
+   * Q2 - Does distance from the city have an effect on House Price?

    * Q3 - Are Waterfront properties more expensive?